achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

     var double d4 at b + 1;

 The example above illustrates various possibilities to specify the index of a variable.
 The integer variable **a** has an implicit index **0** and occupies one slot.
-The floating point variable b also has an implicitl index, this time it is **1** and again occupies one slot.
-The double precision variable d1 has an explicitly specified index **0** (remember: it's allowed for multiple variables to occupy the same slots) and occupies two slots.
-The variable d2 has, again, an explicitly specified index 0, this time however, the index has been specified as an offset relative to the slot occupied by **b**.
+The floating point variable **b** also has an implicitl index, this time it is **1** and again occupies one slot.
+The double precision variable d1 has an explicitly specified index **0** (remember: multiple variables can occupy same slots) and occupies two slots.
+The variable **d2** has, again, an explicitly specified index, this time however, the index has been specified as an offset relative to the slot occupied by **b**.
 And so on...

 ###Instruction statements